 Micro Generators: 900 – 2000 Watts

-Micro generators in the 900 to 2000 watt range are capable of powering a couple of small appliances or one large appliance.
+Micro generators in the 900 to 2000 running wattage range are capable of powering a couple of small appliances or one large appliance.
 This means that if you only want to use your generator to power a microwave, you’ll be using the majority output of your micro size generator.

 Depending on how low you go with your micro generator’s maximum output, powering a microwave while keeping the lights on might be too much to ask.
 On the other hand, if you only want to keep the lights on and the refrigerator cold during a blackout, a micro-inverter generator is more than capable.

 The significant advantage of micro-generators is that they’re the most portable and also the quietest.
 If you want to throw your generator into the back of your compact SUV or hatchback car, you’ll have the best chance if it’s a micro-generator.

 You might still need someone to help you pick up a micro-generator if you don’t have a lot of upper body strength.
 However, it’s easy for two people who aren’t particularly healthy to pick up and move a micro-inverter generator.

 Likewise, if you want to run your generator without waking up the neighbors, a micro-generator will keep the whine of the engine under control, though you’ll still be able to hear it if you’re within 25 feet.

 Small Generators: 3000 – 4000 Watts

 Small generators are great for powering a couple of small appliances and lights.
 If you want to power a refrigerator, a TV, and a microwave at the same time, most small generators will be up to the task because of enough running wattage.

 If you’re interested in powering campsite utilities like a space heater or a hot water heater, you should be able to finagle them to work with a small size generator.
 However, you’ll need to economize regarding your largest power-draw appliances, and you won’t be able to use more than one major appliance at the same time.